List of modern great powers: France (1214–)

 The Paris stock exchange merged with counterparts in Amsterdam and Brussels in 2000 to form Euronext, which in 2007 merged with the New York stock exchange to form NYSE Euronext, the world's largest stock exchange.
 Euronext Paris, the French branch of Euronext, is Europe's second-largest stock exchange market, behind the London Stock Exchange.

 According to the IMF, France ranks 22nd in GDP per capita, with roughly $48,000 per inhabitant.
 It placed 28th in the Human Development Index, indicating very high and rising human development.
 Public corruption is among the lowest in the world, with France consistently ranking among the 30 least corrupt countries since the Corruption Perceptions Index began in 2012; it placed 21st in 2021, 2022 and 2023.
 France is Europe's second-largest spender in research and development, at over 2 percent of GDP; globally, it ranks 12th.

-France is also the second largest contributor to the European Space Agency after Germany, and is its de facto leader: France maintains and shares a fully-functioning space program with the European Union, the third-oldest in the world; the CNES, the French space agency, controls the Guiana Space Center, from where the ESA launches its missions.
-Kourou counts among the launch centers with the highest rates of successful launches in the world, with Ariane 5 achieving a 95.5% success rate over its history.
+France is also the largest contributor to the European Space Agency, and is its de facto leader: France maintains and shares a fully-functioning space program with the European Union, the third-oldest in the world; the CNES, the French space agency, controls the Guiana Space Center, from where the ESA launches its missions.
+Kourou ranks among the launch centers with the highest success rates in the world, with Ariane 5 achieving a 95.5% success rate over its history.

-Paris is a leading global city, has the largest GDP of any city and Europe, and one of the largest in the world.
+Paris is a leading global city, has the largest GDP of any city in Europe, and is one of the largest in the world.
 It ranks as the first city in Europe (and 3rd worldwide) by the number of companies classified in Fortunes Fortune Global 500.
 Paris produced US$984 billion at market exchange rates in 2021 while the economy of the Paris metropolitan area — the largest in Europe with London — generates around $1.0 trillion.
 Paris has been ranked as the 2nd most attractive global city in the world in 2019 by KPMG.
 La Défense, Paris's Central Business District, was ranked by Ernst & Young in 2017 as the leading business district in continental Europe, and fourth in the world.
 The other major economic centres of the country include Lyon, Toulouse (centre of the European aerospace industry), Marseille and Lille.

-France also maintains a strong military presence in the world, with one of the highest military expenditures in the world, overseas bases in Germany, Africa and the Middle East, and troops around the world in its various overseas territories.
-The French military routinely conducts military operations in foreign countries, such as operation Barkhane, Chammal and Boali, with anti-terror and stabilization operations being the most frequent.
-France is also at the helm of the European Union's defence program, having pushed extensively for PESCO and, more generally, for French and European independence from outside influences.
+France also maintains a strong military presence in the world, with one of the highest military expenditures in the world, overseas bases in Germany, Africa, and the Middle East, and troops around the world in its various overseas territories.
+The French military routinely conducts military operations in foreign countries, such as operation Barkhane, Chammal, and Boali, with anti-terror and stabilization operations being the most frequent.
+France is also at the helm of the European Union's defense program, having pushed extensively for PESCO and, more generally, for French and European independence from outside influences.